Muriel Bowser: Campaign finance

 In 2015, Bowser's allies formed FreshPAC, a political action committee intended to advance her agenda.
 The initiative was the first PAC in District politics so closely aligned with a sitting mayor and created by a former campaign treasurer.
 Thanks to a legislative loophole regulating off-year fundraising, FreshPAC accepted unlimited contributions.
 Bowser supporters had quickly raised more than $300,000 and had a goal of collecting $1 million by year's end.
 FreshPAC was chaired by Earle "Chico" Horton III, a lobbyist for a major corporation that sought Bowser's support.
 Many of the highest donors participated in a trip to China with the mayor.
 Following outcry from the Washington Post, members of the D.C.
 Council, and other stakeholders, FreshPAC was shut down in November 2015.
 Bowser said she thought FreshPAC was a good thing but its message was distorted.

 In 2017, the D.C.
 Office of Campaign Finance fined Bowser's campaign committee $13,000 for accepting contributions beyond legal maximums during her 2014 mayoral campaign.
-The excess contributions totaled more than $11,000 from more than a dozen developers and contractors, as well as from landlord Sanford Capital, whom the Bowser administration had been slow to fine despite being responsible for more than 1,000 housing code violations.
+The excess contributions totaled more than $11,000 from more than a dozen developers and contractors, as well as from landlord Sanford Capital, who the Bowser administration had been slow to fine despite being responsible for more than 1,000 housing code violations.
 Some of the same contributors later contributed to FreshPAC.
 Bowser's campaign returned the excess contributions.

 In 2018, the D.C.
 Council unanimously passed campaign finance legislation that sought to remove the influence of developers and other large donors from politics by publicly financing campaigns.
 Bowser was staunchly opposed to the act and said that she would not provide financing for implementation of the law.

 Contracting

 In 2016, the head of D.C.'s Department of General Services resigned and contracting officials were fired following the award of a large construction project.
 One of the fired employees filed a $10 million whistleblower lawsuit alleging that he had been terminated for the failure to channel contracts to Fort Myer Construction, a major Bowser campaign donor; the other made similar allegations in an administrative proceeding.
 The episode prompted an investigation by Councilmember Mary Cheh.
 In 2017, Cheh's report found that in addition to the questionable firings, a city employee had illegally shared confidential information with Fort Myer about a competitor's bid on a separate project.
 The report found that the D.C.
 City Administrator - the top Bowser appointed official - had urged quick settlement of unresolved contract disputes with Fort Myer in an attempt to appease it.
-These actions led to a $4 million in payouts to the firm, an outcome that the district has previously opposed.
+These actions led to $4 million in payouts to the firm, an outcome that the district has previously opposed.
 After fighting unsuccessfully to keep the findings from public view, Bowser refused to comment on any of the points in the report.